Sufficient conditions for $C^{1,\alpha}$ parametrization and rectifiability: Introduction

-Given such distinctions it is natural to investigate different types of rectifiability (e.g. \emph{Lipschitz image} and \emph{Lipschitz graph} rectifiability, $C^2$ and $C^{1,\alpha}$ rectifiability).
+Given such distinctions it is natural to investigate different types of rectifiability (e.g., \emph{Lipschitz image} and \emph{Lipschitz graph} rectifiability, $C^2$ and $C^{1,\alpha}$ rectifiability).
 There has been some progress in this direction concerning rectifiability of sets (by e.g. \cite{anzellottiserapioni}) but the tools involved rely heavily on the Euclidean structure of $\mathcal{H}^d$ and give qualitative conditions.
-J. R. Dorronsoro \cite{dorronsoro1,dorronsoro2} obtains a characterization for potential spaces and Besov spaces in terms of coefficients which are analogous to higher order versions of Peter Jones's $\beta$ numbers.
-Several recent works concerning connections between rectifiability and $\beta$ numbers seem to have been inspired by these results.
+Dorronsoro \cite{dorronsoro1,dorronsoro2} obtains a characterization for potential spaces and Besov spaces in terms of coefficients which are analogous to higher order versions of Jones's $\beta$-numbers.
+Several recent works concerning connections between rectifiability and $\beta$-numbers seem to have been inspired by these results.
 There has been a great deal of interest in developing tools which allow further generalizations to rectifiability of measures which provide quantitative results.
-Using the techniques from \cite{davidtoro} we develop such tools with the use of $\beta$ numbers and obtain results for $C^{1,\alpha}$ rectifiability.
+Using the techniques from \cite{davidtoro} we develop such tools with the use of $\beta$-numbers and obtain results for $C^{1,\alpha}$ rectifiability.

-E. R. Reifenberg \cite{reifen} proves that a ``flat'' set (what is today known as ``Reifenberg flat'' set) can be parametrized by a H\"older map.
-In \cite{DKT}, G. David, C. Kenig, and T. Toro prove that a $C^{1,\alpha}$ parametrization for Reifenberg flat sets (without holes) with vanishing constants can be achieved under a pointwise condition on the $\beta$'s (their conditions are stronger than our conditions).
+Reifenberg \cite{reifen} proves that a ``flat'' set (what is today known as ``Reifenberg flat'' set) can be parametrized by a H\"older map.
+In \cite{DKT}, David, Kenig, and Toro prove that a $C^{1,\alpha}$ parametrization for Reifenberg flat sets (without holes) with vanishing constants can be achieved under a pointwise condition on the $\beta$'s (their conditions are stronger than our conditions).

-Among the results involving Menger curvature, in \cite{polish}, S. Kolasi\'{n}ski and M. Szuma\'{n}ska prove that $C^{1,\alpha}$ regularity, with appropriate $\alpha$'s, implies finiteness of functionals closely related to Menger curvature.
-In \cite{blatt}, S. Blatt and S. Kolasi\'{n}ski prove that a compact $C^1$ manifold has finite integral Menger curvatures (a higher dimensional version of Menger curvature) if and only if it can be locally represented by the graph of some Sobolev type map.
+Among the results involving Menger curvature, in \cite{polish}, Kolasi\'{n}ski and Szuma\'{n}ska prove that $C^{1,\alpha}$ regularity, with appropriate $\alpha$'s, implies finiteness of functionals closely related to Menger curvature.
+In \cite{blatt}, Blatt and Kolasi\'{n}ski prove that a compact $C^1$ manifold has finite integral Menger curvatures (a higher dimensional version of Menger curvature) if and only if it can be locally represented by the graph of some Sobolev type map.